Panther RISE Grant Program (PRISE)

 To further enhance collaboration between Texas A&M and Prairie View A&M University faculty, the Vice President for Research (VPR) has agreed to participate in the Panther Research & Innovation for Scholarly Excellence (PRISE) Grant Program initiated by the Prairie View A&M University (PVAMU) Vice President for Research and Innovation.
 The PRISE program is open to tenured/tenure-track (T/TT) faculty members from all disciplines.

 The PRISE Grant Program is expected to fund up to 10 teams working on projects of mutual interest.
-Teams will consist of 1 PVAMU tenured/tenure track faculty member, 1 PVAMU graduate student, 1 Texas A&M tenured/tenure track faculty member, and 1 Texas A&M graduate student.
+Teams will consist of 1 PVAMU tenured/tenure track faculty member, One PVAMU graduate student, One Texas A&M tenured/tenure track faculty member, and One Texas A&M graduate student.

-Teams selected for funding will receive $40K total, with $20K provided to the PVAMU PI by PVAMU and $20K total to the Texas A&M PI by Texas A&M. Funding decisions will be made through a review process.
+Teams selected for funding will receive $40,000 total, with $20,000 provided to the PVAMU PI by PVAMU and $20,000 total to the Texas A&M PI by Texas A&M. Funding decisions will be made through a review process.
+The guidelines for the PRISE Grant Program as defined by PVAMU are outlined in the attached RFP.
+This email provides additional guidelines as they pertain to Texas A&M faculty participating in a team.

 Research Themes